novaspirit/pi-hosted/docs/throttled.md

-# Install and setup instructions for the throttled Sript
+# Install and Setup Instructions for the Throttled Script

 ## Introduction

 A simple script that displays a warning if voltage or temperature were throttling or had been trottled since last reboot.
 ## Screenshot
 ![Throttled Screenshoot](https://raw.githubusercontent.com/novaspirit/pi-hosted/master/docs/images/throttled-screenshoot.png)

+*Above:  Example of script output.*

-# Installation
+## Installation

-Installation is pretty straight forward run the script and it will install the script to /usr/local/bin/.
+Running the below command will install the script to **/usr/local/bin/**

-Run the following script
+Run the following command:
 ```
 wget -qO- https://git.io/JXzw0 | bash
 ```

-Your output should look something like this
+Your output should look something like this:

 ```
 # wget -qO- https://git.io/JXzw0 | bash